 My Original Blog Post: http://www.dmcaagentservice.com/do-i-need-a-dmca-safe-harbor-agent/

 rick@dmcaagentserviceDOTcom [Damn you spambots!]

 I have a good faith belief that use of the material in the manner complained of is not authorized by myself, the copyright owner.
 I declare under penalty of perjury that I am the copyright owner of the content in question and have the exclusive right to act on this infringement.

 Rick Chapo – signed

 You now know the purpose of the DMCA takedown notice and the elements of notification, but who do you actually serve the notice on?
 The DMCA agent for the service provider in question.
-You can usually find the agent through a “DMCA” link in the footer or the terms and conditions of the site in question.
+You can usually find the agent through a “DMCA” link in the footer.
+If it isn’t there, try the terms and conditions of the site.
 Alternatively, the United States Copyright Office maintains a database of DMCA agents.
 For example, here is the agent designation for Twitter.

 Larger service providers may require you to fill out a form specific to their company.
 Google is a perfect example.
-The company has so many platforms and receives so many [millions] of complaints a month that it requires copyright owners to enter complaints into a database through an interview process found here just so the company can keep track of everything.
+The company receives millions of complaints a month.
+To handle the volume, Google requires copyright owners to enter complaints into a database through an interview process found here.
 You can follow this process without worrying about the traditional elements of notification.

-The DMCA takedown notice is a critical tool in the arsenal of any copyright owner seeking to protect their content online.
-In most cases, providing all the elements of notification in service to the DMCA agent for the site in question will result in the removal of the offending content – your ultimate goal.
+The DMCA takedown notice is a critical tool in the arsenal of any copyright owner.
+In most cases, providing all the elements of notification in service to the DMCA agent for the site in question will result in the removal of the offending content.